The number of judicial convictions (25 586) also decreased

 Judicial criminal statistics are based on the criminal records file maintained by the Federal Ministry of the Interior.
 It classifies final convictions which are handed down by the Austrian courts in accordance with the Austrian Criminal Code or supplementary criminal laws.
 In the case of proceedings instituted on account of multiple punishable acts, the conviction is classified according to the offence that is decisive in terms of the punishment imposed (“principal offence”).
 Since 2012 Statistics Austria has been obtaining information on the “principal offence” from the courts.
 In addition, all convicted offences have been made available for statistical purposes since reporting year 2012.

 Statistics on reconvictions are based on persons being legally convicted (except for unconditional prison sentences) or released from prison during the base year.
 The statistics show how many of the persons concerned were convicted again during a given risk period.
-Until base year 2009 the observation period covered five calendar years.
-Since base year 2010 every person has been individually observed over a period of four years.
+Until base year 2009 the observation period covered five calendar years, leading to an individual observation period of four to five years depending on the exact date of the conviction/release.
+Since base year 2010 every person has been individually observed over a period of exactly four years.

 Criminal statistics of the police authorities encompass all cases notified to the police authorities that, in being dealt with, are suspected to constitute a punishable act according to the Austrian Criminal Code or supplementary criminal laws (statistics on recorded crimes).
 They are recorded by the Federal Ministry of the Interior and published on its internet website.